dario-digregorio/flutter_github_actions/README.md

     end
     ```

-2. Open `android/fastlane/Appfile` and define the path to your service account JSON file and the package name of your app:
+2. Open `android/fastlane/Appfile` and set the path to your service account JSON file and the package name of your app:

     ```ruby
     json_key_file("path/to/your/service-account.json")
     package_name("com.example.yourapp")
     ```
-    You created the Service Account JSON file in the [CD Flutter Guide](https://docs.flutter.dev/deployment/cd#local-setup).
+    You have created the service account JSON file in the [CD Flutter Guide](https://docs.flutter.dev/deployment/cd#local-setup).
 Make sure to exclude the file from your git repository.

 3. Open `android/fastlane/Fastfile` and define the `deploy` lane (delete the existing content):
     ```ruby
     default_platform(:android)

     platform :android do
-      desc "Deploy a new version to the Google Play" lane :deploy do
+      desc "Deploy a new version to Google Play" lane :deploy do
         version = flutter_version()
         upload_to_play_store(